koyeb/example-remix-tailwind-application/Koyeb-Review.md

 ### Single item route

 The single item route will handle the `/items/{id}` URL.
-This is going to be a dynamic route that handles requests from [localhost:3000/items/1234](http://localhost:3000/items/1234) will be handled by `/items/$id.jsx`.
+This is going to be a dynamic route such that requests from [localhost:3000/items/1234](http://localhost:3000/items/1234) will be handled by `/items/$id.jsx`.

 Inside `app/routes`, create a `items` directory and inside of it, create a `$id.jsx` file and add the code below to it: